ewjohn127/dsc_project2/README.md

 ## Future Investigations

 In the future, by further binning zipcodes using metrics such as geographical income, poverty, and crime rates, we can expect to have an even more accurate model.
+From there we could also factor in proximity to schools, parks, and other amenities.

 ## For More Information